 The B sides ("Wiley Willie" and "Benson—Bop") were bop numbers; the trumpet soloing by Melvin Moore goes as expected, but bop soloing by Willie Randall and Eddie Johnson is a rare treat.
 The matrix numbers on Old Swing-Master 15 and 16 are in the UB 9000 series from United Broadcasting Studios, and indicate a recording date in the early Fall of 1948.
 In other words, Benson had gone into the studio the year before to produce them "on spec" and had not been able to sell the masters to another label at an agreeable price.
 In fact, this is the first studio session that Benson is known to have supervised (he had done some clandestine live recordings at the Pershing Ballroom in the spring of 1948, featuring Gene Ammons and Tom Archia; six sides' worth of these were released on Aristocrat in 1948 and 1949).

 In snapping up pioneering down-home blues recordings by Snooky Pryor, Moody Jones, Floyd Jones, and Johnny "Man" Young, Old Swing-Master was trying to get in on the action after Aristocrat's big local success with Muddy Waters in June of 1948.
 Al Benson of course had some notion of the local demand for these records.
-He got these items from the tiny Marvel and Planet labels.
+He got these items from the microscopic Marvel and Planet labels.
 Snooky and Moody, Man Young, and Floyd Jones all recorded for Chester A. Scales, who operated a couple of small record stores on the Near North Side.
 Scales was probably in partnership with someone who worked at the Chicago distributor for the Trilon label, which was based in Oakland, California.
-Indeed, some Trilon material also appeared on Marvel; see the entry on Jimmy McCracklin below.
-He may also have cut in someone who worked at Planet Record Sales, a distributor located at 831 South State.
+Indeed, some Trilon material also appeared on Marvel; see the entry on Jimmy McCracklin below. e may also have cut in someone who worked at Planet Record Sales, a distributor located at 831 South State.
 It is even possible that Scales owned a piece of that distributor, which was rather short-lived (in business in March 1948, out of business by the time the 1949 telephone book was published).

 James Edward "Snooky" Pryor was born on September 15, 1921, in Lambert, Mississippi.
 His style on the harmonica was derived in roughly equal parts from John Lee "Sonny Boy" Williamson and Aleck Miller (aka Sonny Boy Williamson #2).
 He got the idea of amplifying his harmonica while serving in the military during World War II, and began performing along Maxwell Street with portable amplification in 1945.
 The sides that he made in final months of 1948 for Planet and Marvel were his first recordings.
 The Snooky and Moody sides initially released on Planet were recorded, Pryor recalled, at a studio on Wacker Drive, which probably means Universal Recording.
 The Man Young and Floyd Jones items were recorded at the same session; Johnny Williams recalled that it was done at "United Studios on the North side," which would mean United Broadcasting.